-The ITS JPO includes a portfolio of research and technology deployment support programs focused on diverse systems and technologies geared towards producing the greatest public benefit from transportation's increasing technological transformation and using these to enhance safety and accessibility for the American people.
-The ITS Program is directly aligned with DOT's mission of ensuring the Nation has the safest, most efficient, and modern transportation system in the world.
-The Program leads the research and deployment of emerging ITS technologies and capabilities to leverage rapidly occurring public and private innovations.
-In FY 2023, the program will serve as an innovative hub for all aspects of American transportation, from automation and digital infrastructure/data to accessibility and cybersecurity.
+The ITS JPO includes a portfolio of rigorous research, development and technology deployment support intended to optimize public benefit to transportation from technological transformation via large-scale interoperable deployments that enhance safety and mobility.
+The ITS Program achieves this vision through work on a diverse set of systems and technologies and their foundational enabling elements (architecture, standards, cybersecurity/resiliency) along with a focus on achieving operational and cost efficiencies through system-of-systems interoperability to deliver seamless and accessible transportation for the Nation.
+This work is directly aligned with DOT's mission of ensuring the Nation has the safest, most efficient, and modern transportation system in the world.
+The Program's work is designed to leverage rapidly occurring public and private innovations which will allow the Program, in FY 2024, to continue serving as an innovative hub for all aspects of American transportation, from automation and digital infrastructure/data to accessibility and cybersecurity.

 Additionally, the ITS Program supports a variety of knowledge and technology transfer opportunities in collaboration with other stakeholders.
 The ITS Program provides training and educational opportunities through many outlets and methods to provide multidisciplinary and multimodal stakeholders with the services needed to plan, design, procure, implement, operate, maintain, and manage innovative transportation technologies.
-The ITS Program supports advancing ITS research, from initial adoption on to wider scale deployment, and culminates in the evaluation of benefits and lessons learned to facilitate transfer of the knowledge to the American public.
+The ITS Program supports advancing ITS research, from initial adoption to interoperable, safe, secure, and effective large-scale deployment to broadly benefit transportation needs, including an on-going evaluation of benefits and lessons learned to facilitate the transfer of knowledge to the American public and to inform future developments.